Oscar A. San Antonio Mendoza

 Oscar A. San Antonio Mendoza was a Puerto Rican politician affiliated with the Popular Democratic Party.
 He served as a legislator in the Puerto Rico House of Representatives for the 16th District from 1985 till 1996.
 Afterwards he served as the Sergeant-at-Arms of the House of Representatives of Puerto Rico from 2001 till 2004.

-He died in 2011 after he was assaulted in Naples, Italy while on vacation.
-He was 66 years old.
-In 2016 Act 75 was passed naming road PR-466 in Isabela, Puerto Rico as Road Oscar "Cano" San Antonio Mendoza.
-He was a member of Phi Sigma Alpha fraternity.
+He died in 2011, at the age of 66, after he was assaulted in Naples, Italy while on vacation.
+He underwent emergency brain surgery at the Santa Maria Loreto Mare hospital in Naples.
+There he was induced into a coma, but days later he lost the battle for his life.
+In 2016, Act 75 was passed naming road PR-466 in Isabela, Puerto Rico as Road Oscar "Cano" San Antonio Mendoza.
+He was a member of Phi Sigma Alpha fraternity and the Lions Clubs International as well.